İstenen sayfanın yerel versiyonuna yönlendirildiniz

 Automated eluent production with the 941 Eluent Production Module enables continuous and almost unattended operation of the CIC, increasing the overall performance and analysis efficiency.

-The calibration (0.01–0.5 mg/L) was performed automatically from one standard solution (sodium fluoride, 0.5 mg/L) applying the Metrohm intelligent Partial Loop Injection Technique (MiPT).
-A calibration range of 0.01–0.5 mg/L was achieved by the using one standard with different injection volumes (4–200 μL).
+The calibration (0.01–0.5 mg/L) was performed automatically from one standard solution (sodium fluoride, 0.5 mg/L) by applying the Metrohm intelligent Partial-Loop Injection Technique (MiPT).
+By injecting one standard with different injection volumes (4–200 µL), a calibration range of

 Figure 2.
 Chromatograms for a wastewater sample.
 An AOF concentration of 7.85 μg/L was found on the first carbon column and 1.46 μg/L on the second carbon column.
 This adds up to a total AOF concentration of 9.31 μg/L for this sample.
 This is the result after blank subtraction.
 The respective AOF blanks are also shown in grey.